tiprankstipranks

 Failure to maintain and execute information technology strategies could materially and adversely affect our ability to remain competitive in the market.

-Our business relies heavily on information technology, including on solutions provided by third parties, to deliver services that meet the needs of our clients.
+Our business relies heavily on information technology to deliver services that meet the needs of our clients, including technology solutions provided by third parties.
 If we are unable to effectively execute and maintain these information technology strategies, our ability to deliver high-quality services may be materially impaired.
-In addition, we make significant investments in new systems and tools to achieve competitive advantages and efficiencies, including the adoption and integration of AI and machine learning technologies.
-Implementation of such investments in information technology, including generative AI tools, could be complicated, heavily dependent on the quality, accuracy and relevance of data inputs and methodologies, require sophisticated infrastructure and skilled talent, have ethical and societal implications, and exceed estimated budgets.
-Further, we may experience challenges that delay or prevent such new technologies from being successfully deployed.
-If we are unable to successfully adopt and implement new technology solutions in a timely manner, it could materially and adversely impact our business operations, financial performance, customer engagement as well as our ability to remain competitive in the market.
+In addition, we consistently make investments in new systems and tools to achieve competitive advantages, including the adoption and integration of Artificial Intelligence ("AI") technologies.
+We may experience challenges that delay or prevent such new technologies from being successfully deployed.
+Further, implementing and maintaining new information technology, including AI tools, could be complex, depend on the quality and accuracy of data inputs, require new sophisticated infrastructure, have ethical and societal implications, or exceed estimated budgets.
+Additionally, if new AI or other technologies develop rapidly, we may encounter unforeseen difficulties such as performance issues, undetected defects or errors, intellectual property or regulatory concerns, or other unknown risks.
+If we are unable to successfully adopt and implement new technology solutions in a timely manner, it could materially and adversely impact our business operations, financial performance and our ability to remain competitive in the market.
+Additionally, as technology and market demands shift, there is also a risk our employees' skills may become outdated.
+If we fail to upskill or reskill our workforce with the necessary future capabilities, it could reduce our competitiveness and efficiency.

 Production